djeada/Algorithms-And-Data-Structures/src/graphs/README.md

 - Does V-1 iteration + 1 to detect cycles: if cost decreases in the V-th iteration, there is a negative loop, since all paths have been explored up to the V-1 iteration.

 <h2>Applications</h2>
-- RIP ,,Routing Information Protocol”
+- RIP "Routing Information Protocol"

 <h2>Algorithm</h2>
 * Each node calculates and stores the distances between itself and all other nodes in a table.